anton-g/blog/content/blog/nordicjs-2019/index.md

 The very first talk of the conference was Isa Silveira talking about Value Driven Development and opening the talk in a very personal, authentic and vulerable way.
 She talked about meeting her current partner at last years NordicJS, moving to Sweden from Brazil and using that as a segway into the core of the talk, value driven development.

-She talked about how we as developers have an accountability for what we do but that we also are in a position of power in todays society.
+She talked about how we as developers have an accountability for what we do but that we're also in a position of power in todays society.
 How are we gonna shift our culture from being solution driven to value driven?
 And can we use software as a tool to reduce human suffering?

 The talk was a great start of the conference and really set the tone for the next two days, and I wholeheartedly recommend watching it.